justinrnichols/Digit_Recognition/README.md

 ## Technologies and Packages/Modules Used

 1. Python using the Anaconda distribution
+2. Scipy
-2. Skikit-Learn
+3. Skikit-Learn
-3. Numpy
+4. Numpy
-4. h5py
+5. h5py
-5. matplotlib
+6. matplotlib
-6. Microsoft PowerPoint
+7. Microsoft PowerPoint

 ## Project Description